Virtual Farm Trips™ for Teachers & Classrooms

 Virtual Farm Trip to a New York Beef Farm

 The New York Beef Council offers occasional trips for select audiences.
 Two trips to beef farms were held in the fall of 2018 for New York schools/classrooms involved in ProStart program through the New York State Restaurant Association.
 Each trip is recorded and available by request.
 New trip opportunities will be posted when available.
 Click here to learn more and to register for a live trip or request a recorded trip.

 Virtual Farm Trip to a North East Dairy Farm

-The American Dairy Association North East is hosting three trips this spring to dairy farms within its territory, which includes the New York City and Washington, D.C. metro areas and covers the states of Delaware, Maryland, New Jersey, New York and Pennsylvania.
-Three separate trips will be held for young elementary, older elementary, and middle/high school students, with openings for 100+ connections per trip.
-Recordings of these and past trips are available per request.
+The American Dairy Association North East hosts occasional trips to dairy farms within its territory throughout the school year, which includes the New York City and Washington, D.C. metro areas and covers the states of Delaware, Maryland, New Jersey, New York and Pennsylvania.
+Three separate trips are held for young elementary, older elementary, and middle/high school students, with openings for 100+ connections per trip.
+Recordings of past trips are available per request.
 Click here for details and to register for a live trip or request a recorded trip.

 Virtual Farm Trip to an Ohio Beef Farm

 Eight field trips will were held in October and early November 2018, with six more trips planned for the fall of 2019.
 Separate trips are held for elementary and middle/high school students.
 Each trip is also recorded so that classrooms not able to participate in live virtual field trips can watch a trip on-demand.
 Click here to learn more and to register for a live trip or request a recorded trip.

 Virtual Farm Trip to an Ohio Pig Farm

-Ten Virtual Farm Trips are currently being offered to Ohio pig farms throughout the 2018-2019 school year, with registration currently open for spring trips.
-Separate trips are scheduled for elementary and middle/high school students.
+Ten Virtual Farm Trips to Ohio pig farms were held throughout the 2018-2019 school year.
+Separate trips were held for elementary and middle/high school students.
 You may also request a recorded link to watch at your convenience.
 Click here to learn more and to register.

 Virtual Farm Trip to an Ohio Soybean Farm